Karl Wilhelm Leopold Krug

 Karl (or Carl) Wilhelm Leopold Krug (January 7, 1833 – April 4, 1898) was a German businessman, naturalist, ethnographer, diplomat and supporter of scientific collections.
+While he lived in Puerto Rico he was involved in plant and insect collecting.

 Early life and education

 Born on the estate of Mühlenbeck in the vicinity of Berlin on January 7, 1833, he was educated by private tutors and in several schools (gymnasia), obtaining his matriculation certificate in 1854.

 Puerto Rico

 After a short apprenticeship in Bremen, Krug arrived in Puerto Rico in 1857 and started work in the international trading company of Lahmayer & Co. (later Schulze & Co.) in Mayaguez, Puerto Rico.
 He became partner, and later sole owner of the company.
 He became vice-consul in Mayaguez of both Germany and Great Britain.

 Under the influence of his legal advisor Don Domingo Bello y Espinoza, Krug became an avid collector of plants and insects.
 He underwrote several collecting expeditions by the zoologist Juan Gundlach.
 These collecting activities resulted in a large amount of scientific material, which became part of the Zoological Museum and Ethnographic Museum in Berlin.